 At 2:45 am, there was a door knocking sound which is my notification from the communication app we use.
 I had forgotten to silence my phone.
 I reached for it and read Jerry’s response.
 The children were to test on Monday for their semester of learning.
 Because Jerry had no funds for their school, not only were the children unable to attend school for the past few weeks since the money ran out, but the entire semester would have to be repeated as they would not be able to sit for their semester tests.

 Jerry went to bed so distraught at not being able to provide education for the children.
 He told me his wife woke up and was on her knees praying to God for some sort of miracle to keep the children in school.
 They had exhausted all hope and had no idea how they could find funds.
 Hours later, they awaken and my message was waiting for them.
-That gentle nudge, the idea to match the winnings, and then the desire to round up to three digits comes to $100 which is 363,681 Shillings which was exactly what the remainder of the tuition was for this semester.
+That gentle nudge, the idea to match the winnings, and then the desire to round up to three digits comes to $100 which is 363,681 Ugandan Shillings which was exactly what the remainder of the tuition was for this semester.

 So of course I had to get out of bed at 2:45 am, find my way to the computer in the dark, try to remember how to send Shillings to Jerry’s mobile money account so the funds would be available TODAY so he could pay the tuition TODAY so the children could take their test on Monday.
 We got it done.
-I smiled all day as it is not every day you get to be part of a miracle.
+I smiled all day as it is not every day you get to be part of a miracle that God has orchestrated.
 Jerry and Zawadi praised God for the gentle nudge that created a magnificent miracle that answered their prayers.
 For all of us, our faith was refreshed.

 And as much as we ask God to bind the hands of all those corrupt officials and punish them for their cruel, thieving and heartless acts and how we ask God to cut through all the bribes and corruption in order to legitimately relocate Jerry to Indiana, we are most happy that $100 US dollars was like the parting of the Red Sea.
 We praise God for gentle nudges.